 How much does a website cost in Jordan?
 The honest answer first

-The honest answer is that "how much does a website cost in Jordan" has no single number — and the agencies that answer it with one are usually quoting the cheapest thing they can build, not the thing your business needs.
-A website is not a product with a sticker price.
-It is a build whose cost scales with how much work it takes, and a personal blog on a WordPress template and a custom bilingual e-commerce store are simply different amounts of work, even though both get called "a website."
+The honest answer is that "how much does a website cost in Jordan" has no single number.
+A website is a scoped build, and a personal blog on a WordPress template and a custom bilingual e-commerce store are different amounts and types of work even though both get called "a website."
+A headline figure is useful only when its deliverables, responsibilities, and exclusions are clear.

 Before the tiers, here is a clear explainer on how website pricing is actually built up — useful background from a business-owner's perspective: